Basic Information on Non-Carious Cervical Lesions (NCCLs)

 What is it?

-NCCLs are defects on teeth near the gums.
-The wedge-shaped loss of tooth structure resembles something like the mark that an axe leaves on a tree when chopping it.
-The lesions can be attributed to a combination of internal stresses on the tooth (from high biting forces, usually associated with grinding or clenching during sleep) and/or external wear forces (from aggressive tooth brushing or regular dietary acidic exposure).
+NCCLs are wear defects on teeth right next to the gums.
+The loss of tooth structure usually resembles something like the mark that an axe leaves on a tree when chopping it or a wide and hollowed out concave surface.
+The lesions can be attributed to a combination of internal stresses on the tooth (from high biting forces, usually associated with grinding or clenching during sleep) and/or external wear forces (from aggressive tooth brushing or regular dietary acidic exposures).

 What treatment do we recommend?